rumnoodle/docs/formatting-and-templating/markdown.md

 Trying out the footnote syntax [^1].

 [^1] The footnote isn't actually needed here but here's to show what it looks like.

+## Sources and resources

+[Daring Fireball](https://daringfireball.net/projects/markdown/syntax "Daring fireball's markdown syntax page") has an excellent introduction to markdown with more extensive explanations.
+(Retrieved 2023-10-14)